William W. J. Kelly

-In September 1853, during a yellow fever epidemic, his wife dies.
+In September 1853, during a yellow fever epidemic, his wife died.
 He took a leave of absence from the U.S. Navy and did not return to duty for a year and a half.

 On May 8, 1856, he married Mary Ella Smith in Pensacola.
 He spent 1857 aboard various ships in the Caribbean.
 His daughter Mary was born in 1867 and his son William W. J. Kelly Jr. was born in 1858.
 In the 1860 census he owned 8 slaves (belonging to his late wife's estate and thus to his eldest daughter) and was the legal guardian of his brother, Frederick.

 On Jan 21, 1861, Kelly resigned his commission in the U.S. Navy, one of the last allowed to do so before the outbreak of the American Civil War.
 On March 26 he joined the Confederate Navy and was given the rank of paymaster and sent to the Savannah Squadron.
 He was in charge of the Columbus (GA) Iron Works and a shipbuilding operation while in this station.
 In 1864, he was stationed in Mobile and later surrendered there at the end of the war.
 After his parole, he returned to Pensacola with his family.

 He was a delegate from Escambia County for the Republican Party for the 1865 Florida Constitutional Convention.
-He was later elected the first lieutenant governor of Florida, a position he held for a short three years.
+He was later elected the first lieutenant governor of Florida, a position he held for three years.
 He was sworn in as Lieutenant Governor on December 20, 1865.

 In 1871, Kelly was elected a county circuit court judge and also served as a county judge (different jurisdiction).
 He also served as a commissioner for the federal district court.

 In 1876 and 1877, Kelly served as a customs inspector at the Port of Pensacola and died on September 8, 1878.
 He was buried in the northeast corner grave of the northeast corner plot of the northeast corner of St. John's Cemetery, which was a Masonic Cemetery at the time, a very privileged place.